 M.O.S.T. - Men of Southwest Tennessee

-The Project M.O.S.T. program, is grant-funded through the U.S. Department of Education's Predominantly Black Institutions (PBI) initiative and is designed to assist first-year African-American male students adjust to the college environment as well as aid in their retention and graduation efforts.
+The Project M.O.S.T. program is grant-funded through the U.S. Department of Education's Predominantly Black Institutions (PBI) initiative and is designed to give preference and assistance to first-year African-American male students.

 National studies reveal that statistically, college success rates among African-American male students are much lower than those of other ethnic groups and/or gender groups.
 Our country can't be satisfied with this statistic and think that it will continue to be competitive globally.